I tried running and comparing time series foundation models on DGX Spark

 | 720 | 6.8 ms / 1.453 | 3.8 ms / 1.543 | 228 ms / 1.411 |

-In terms of accuracy, all models naturally degrade as the horizon extends, but TimesFM 2.5 still slightly outperforms Chronos-2 120M (1.453) with a MASE of 1.411 at h=720.
-Maintaining accuracy advantage even for long-horizon forecasting is one of TimesFM 2.5's strengths.
+In terms of accuracy, all models naturally degrade as the horizon extends, but TimesFM 2.5 still slightly outperforms Chronos-2 120M (1.453) at h=720 with a MASE of 1.411.
+Maintaining its accuracy advantage even in long-horizon forecasting is a strength of TimesFM 2.5.

 TimesFM 2.5 Shows Dramatic Accuracy Improvement When Context Is Extended

-Given that TimesFM 2.5 advertises "16K context," testing whether accuracy actually improves with longer context was an important point of investigation.
-Since Chronos-2 has a context limit of 8,192, this was evaluated with TimesFM 2.5 alone.
+Since TimesFM 2.5 promotes its "16K context," whether accuracy truly improves when context is extended was a point I wanted to verify.
+Since Chronos-2 has a context limit of 8,192, this evaluation was done for TimesFM 2.5 alone.

 | context | Warm Median | Peak GPU | MASE | vs c=512 |